Photo credit: Geoseph Domenichiello

 The words Esters and Pyrazines are more likely to elicit feelings of apathy rather than appetite.
 However, these volatile aroma molecules contained in our food are crucial to our existence.
 These aromas lead to flavour, and flavour is what drives us.
 World cultures are defined by it.
 Our daily life revolves around it.
 It unites and divides groups.
 It's subjective, and it's fact.
 Even a decreased sense of flavour occurring from brain injury or dementia correlates with a decreased quality of life.
 Flavour is important.

 Today, a great deal of chocolate in the world often contains what we can describe as one flavour: chocolate.
-The rise of monoculture food and agriculture throughout the world has lead the acceptance of foods muted in flavour and satisfaction, chocolate included.
-However, with the rise of fine/craft chocolate around the globe, many can now experience more than just the chocolate flavour from their chocolate.
+The rise of monoculture food and agriculture throughout the world has lead to the acceptance of foods muted in flavour and satisfaction, chocolate included.
+However, with the rise of fine & craft chocolate around the world, many can now experience more than just the chocolate flavour from their chocolate.
 Today, fine chocolate can be described in a manner similar to fine wine and coffee.
 Words such as raspberry, hazelnut, and bread are more frequently being used within our chocolate vocabulary.

 There are many skeptics when it comes to this idea of fine chocolate.
 Some may feel intimidated because they can't taste these aromas they are told they should taste.
 Others discredit the whole idea, and frankly don't care that these aromas may or may not exist.
 This idea of highly aromatic chocolate isn't important to everyone, but it does exist.
 Nevertheless, appreciating this idea doesn't somehow elevate you above those who don't, but it can heighten your satisfaction with chocolate beyond your expectations.
 To one individual, chocolate tastes like chocolate, and it's wonderful.
 To another person, chocolate tastes like so much more, and that's also wonderful.